That estimated dollar amount reflects a 139.1% acceleration from $640.9 million during 2018.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 Greenland has highly positive net exports in the international trade of fish-related categories.
-In turn, these cashflows indicate Greenland’s strong competitive advantages notably under the fish product category as well as meat/seafood preparations.
+In turn, these cashflows indicate Greenland’s strong competitive advantages notably under the fish product category as well as meat or seafood preparations.

 Below are exports from Greenland that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Greenland’s goods trail Greenlandic importer spending on foreign products.

-Greenland has highly negative net exports and therefore deep international trade deficits under the machinery including computers product category.
+Greenland has highly negative net exports and therefore deep international trade deficits for refined petroleum oils under the mineral fuels-related product category.

 Greenlandic Export Companies